The blood thinner drug Xarelto (rivaroxaban) has been linked to serious bleeding events and death, prompting legal action on behalf of injured users.

 Xarelto has been promoted as superior to older types of blood thinners but may in fact be more dangerous because, unlike older products, it can cause bleeding that cannot be stopped, even by a doctor.

-The legal team at ClassAction.com is filing lawsuits on behalf of injured Xarelto users and their loved ones.
+The legal team at ClassAction.com is filing lawsuits on behalf of injured Xarelto users.
+If you or a loved one experienced a severe bleeding event after taking Xarelto, please contact us today for a free legal consultation.

 Serious Adverse Xarelto Side Effects